 Freemium is for sure a popular way to engage new customers and prove your value.
 The product is later offered as a premium subscription with more features and functions, or for increased usage.
 Although giving away a product free of charge, with no strings attached, may not seem like a way to run a business, with the right freemium strategy, it can be a win/win proposition.
 Make sure you can support this strategy, for example, if you have self-service and automation in place, a low cost-to service, migration paths and so on.

+Use the good old email marketing, but with a smart twist: make things easier with marketing automation.
 It’s frustrating to get a similar email twice or to be invited to try a feature you’ve already engaged with.
 Marketing automation keeps email and other marketing efforts in sync with how customers actually use and interact with a brand, product or service, so I strongly recommend that you use such a tool.
 In the long run, it will help not just with well-timed, personalized messages based on someone’s activity and preferences, but also with lead management and nurturing.

 Customer loyalty programs are a way of rewarding your repeat customers and encourage them to stay loyal.
 It’s about building a strong a relationship between your brand and customers.